kyegomez/zeta/README.md

 ## Initiating Your Journey

 Creating a model empowered with the aforementioned breakthrough research features is a breeze.
-Here's how to quickly materialize a BERT-like encoder:
+Here's how to quickly materialize the renowned Flash Attention

 ```python
 import torch